storageos/storageos.github.io/_docs/install/openshift/index.md

 For OpenShift 3.7, you can [install the container directly in Docker]({%link _docs/install/docker/index.md %}) and follow the instructions of [Dynamic Provisioning]({%link _docs/install/openshift/dynamic-provisioning.md %}) to create the StorageOS secret and StorageClass.

-## Prerequisites for Openshfit 3.9
+## Prerequisites for OpenShift 3.9

 You will need an OpenShift cluster with Beta APIs enabled.